UK holiday home owners trying to escape coronavirus face backlash

 “People who have holiday homes in the area are seeing maps of (north Welsh county) Gwynedd as being free of coronavirus and deciding to relocate here,” added lawmaker Liz Saville Roberts from the Welsh Plaid Cymru party in the statement.

-As coronavirus case numbers swiftly rise in many urban centres, people moving to more isolated holiday homes have sparked concern in a number of European countries.
+As coronavirus case numbers swiftly rise in many urban centers, people moving to more isolated holiday homes have sparked concern in a number of European countries.

 Norway banned people from going to their countryside cabins on Thursday in order to contain the virus and reduce impacts on local health services, while rural populations in France have also protested over an influx of new arrivals.